 Ohio Medicaid history

 Ohio enacted Medicaid in July 1966, just six months after the earliest states to do so.
-The state implemented CHIP (Children’s Health Insurance Program) in 1998, initially covering children up to age 19 with household income up to 150 percent of poverty (that upper threshold was later increased to 200 percent of poverty).
+The state implemented CHIP (Children’s Health Insurance Program) in 1998, initially covering children up to age 19 with household income up to 150% of poverty (that upper threshold was later increased to 200% of poverty).

-The federal government pays 67 percent of the cost of Ohio’s traditional Medicaid program, and the state pays the remainder.
-But the state gets a far better deal when it comes to Medicaid expansion: For 2014 – 2016, the federal government has paid 100 percent of the cost of covering the population that’s newly-eligible population under the ACA’s Medicaid expansion guidelines.
-That percentage will decline to 95 percent in 2017, and by 2020 the state will be paying 10 percent of the cost of covering the newly-eligible population.
+The federal government pays 67% of the cost of Ohio’s traditional Medicaid program, and the state pays the remainder.
+But the state gets a far better deal when it comes to Medicaid expansion: For 2014 – 2016, the federal government paid 100% of the cost of covering the population that’s newly-eligible population under the ACA’s Medicaid expansion guidelines.
+That percentage eventually declined to 90% as of 2020, but it remains at that level going forward, with the state never paying more than 10% of the cost of covering the newly-eligible population.

 In 2011, Governor Kasich created the Ohio Governor’s Office of Health Transformation to “modernize Medicaid, streamline health and human services programs, and pay for value.”

 And although the ACA’s Medicaid expansion took effect in January 2014 in Ohio (as it did in all states that were early adopters of Medicaid expansion), the state also used a Section 1115 waiver to expand Medicaid in 2013 to cover 30,000 non-elderly adults in Cuyahoga County.
 The eligibility threshold extended to 138% of the poverty level (the same as the ACA guidelines), so unless they had a change in income during the year, those early enrollees were able to transition to regular Medicaid expansion starting in 2014.